 Datto Backupify protects data stored in applications like Salesforce, G Suite and Microsoft Office 365.
 Spanning Cloud Apps, founded in 2010, has three products: Backup for G Suite, Backup for Office 365 and Backup for Salesforce.

 While Backupify and Spanning Cloud Apps offer backup software specifically designed to protect data created in the cloud, Asigra was the first to build the functionality into an all-purpose backup application.
 Asigra Cloud Backup software first added the function in 2012.
 Asigra Cloud Backup protects Salesforce, G Suite and Office 365 data.

-Barracuda Cloud-to-Cloud Backup backs up Office 365 data to the Barracuda Cloud.
-That platform includes Exchange Online, OneDrive for Business and SharePoint Online.
-The vendor also protects physical workloads, virtual machines (VMs) and cloud data with its Barracuda Backup and separately provides email protection and network and application security.
+- Barracuda Cloud- Backs up Office 365 data, including data from Exchange Online, OneDrive for Business and SharePoint Online.
+The vendor also protects physical workloads, virtual machines (VMs) and cloud data and separately provides email protection and network and application security.